psf/black/README.md

 * fixed optional parentheses being removed within `# fmt: off` sections (#224)

 * fixed invalid code produced when stars in very long imports were incorrectly wrapped in optional parentheses (#234)

+* fixed unstable formatting when inline comments were moved around in a trailer that was omitted from line splitting on a large expression (#238)

 ### 18.5b0